 - A description of the material for which permission to copy is desired. - The purpose for which the copied material will be used and the manner in which it will be used. - Your name, title, company or organization name, telephone number, fax number, email address, and mailing address.

 Please send all requests for permission to:

-International Foundation for Electoral Systems 2011 Crystal Drive, 10th Floor Arlington, VA 22202 Email: editor@ifes.org Fax: 202.350.6701
+International Foundation for Electoral Systems 2011 Crystal Drive, 10th Floor Arlington, VA 22202 Email: media@ifes.org

+Phone: 202.350.6700